 ON THIS PAGE: You will find out more about body changes and other things that can signal a problem that may need medical care.
 To see other pages, use the menu on the side of your screen.

-People with ASPS or cardiac sarcoma may experience the following symptoms or signs.
-Sometimes, people with these types of tumors do not show any of these symptoms.
+People with sarcoma may experience the following symptoms or signs.
+Often, the only sign that there is a problem is that body part containing the tumor will get bigger or there will be pain.
+Sometimes, people with these types of tumors do not have any symptoms.
 Or, these symptoms may be caused by a medical condition that is not cancer.
-If you are concerned about a symptom or sign on this list, please talk with your doctor.

-- A painless mass (growth) in the leg or buttock, or sometimes on the face or neck
+- A painless mass or growth in the leg, buttock, or sometimes on the face or neck

 - Pain or soreness in the area of the mass caused by the tumor pushing on nerves or muscles

 - Limping or other problems with the legs or feet